 Whatever your area of expertise and your skill level, there may be valuable contributions you can make.
 Are you a graphic designer?
 A technical writer?
 Do you know how to make videos?
 There might be a cool contribution in your future.
-You may even end up with some cool Pants swag for your efforts!

-We try and make contribution easy.
+We try and make contributions easy.
 For example, you can suggest documentation fixes by clicking on the Suggest Edits link on any page.
 And you can report bugs by opening a GitHub issue.
 If you want to hack on the Pants codebase itself there is a helpful guide.